-Apart from that, there are a lot of museums, galleries, and other cultural centres that you can enjoy.
+Apart from that, there are a lot of museums, galleries, and other cultural centers that you can enjoy.
 There is excellent nightlife in this city, and you will never get bored.
 This city has a lot to offer.

 Düsseldorf is often overlooked by expats in Germany.

-Düsseldorf has a lot to offer expats in terms of culture, entertainment and quality of life.
+Düsseldorf has a lot to offer expats in terms of culture, entertainment, and quality of life.
 The city is internationally oriented and has one of the highest quality of living in the world.

 Düsseldorf has no real rival when it comes to shopping.
-The city centre offers you a great combination of fashion boutiques and small local stores.
+The city center offers you a great combination of fashion boutiques and small local stores.
 You can find almost everything you are looking for.

-Düsseldorf is known as the fashion capital of Germany with leading brands in the clothing industry, including Hugo Boss, Escada and Lacoste.
+Düsseldorf is known as the fashion capital of Germany, with leading brands in the clothing industry, including Hugo Boss, Escada, and Lacoste.

 Düsseldorf is also a great place for food lovers.
 The city is well known for its restaurants and cafes.
 The local cuisine is very different from Bavarian food and is often described as German with a French twist.

-The city has a lot to offer in terms of culture, entertainment and sport.
+The city has a lot to offer in terms of culture, entertainment, and sport.

-You can attend concerts and shows in three different theatres, two opera houses and two concert halls.
+You can attend concerts and shows in three different theatres, two opera houses, and two concert halls.

-Düsseldorf is quite a green city with over half of the area covered by forests and parks.
-There are also over 50 sports clubs, offering a wide range of activities from badminton to golf.
+Düsseldorf is quite a green city, with over half of the area covered by forests and parks.
+There are also over 50 sports clubs offering a wide range of activities from badminton to golf.

-The cost of living is lower than in other major cities in Germany and it is a good place to live for expats overall, despite being the underdog for some.
+The cost of living is lower than in other major cities in Germany, and it is a good place to live for expats overall, despite being the underdog for some.

 Frankfurt is quite a popular place for expats.
 It’s a great city for people who are looking for a place that is a bit more traditional.

 Frankfurt is a quintessential German city, offering a relaxed lifestyle and a high quality of life.
-There are a lot of English speakers here, and there are a lot of cultural centres as well.
+There are a lot of English speakers here, and there are a lot of cultural centers as well.

 No other city has managed to retain its aura of wealth and power as much as Frankfurt.
 It is one of the wealthiest cities in Germany and home to the country’s biggest stock exchange.
 The city is also famous for its skyline.